NimithaRamesh/CSC415_Assignment-1/README.md

 *****COMMANDS*****

 cat FileName

-// use ls to check the available files.
+// use ls to display available files.

 man CommandName

 ls

 kill FileName
-// use ps to check the available file.
+// use ps to check for an available file.

 ps
 // this command shows all running processes in the system.